Like many of their neighbors in Central America, many dishes in Costa Rica are based around white rice and black beans as a base.

 A breakfast dish beloved in Costa Rica everywhere, the two main ingredients are rice and beans which are mixed together with a smattering of red bell peppers, cilantro, sauteed onions, and the local specialty Salsa Lizano to mix together into a surprising burst of flavor as simple ingredients create a delicious, filling, and healthy breakfast dish.

-This is a unique fruit found frequently throughout the country that is found in fresh juices, smoothies, and slushies.
+This is a unique fruit eaten widely throughout Costa Rica that is found in fresh juices, smoothies, and slushies.

 Fresco de Cas is a popular Cas fruit & ice smoothie treat that is found near every beach.
 This fruit tends to be acidic and slightly sour by itself but can be sweet in a juice mixture and by itself actually creates a very interesting and unique taste when eaten with salt.